Florey Building: Critical reception and controversy

-In the book Modern Movements in Architecture, Charles Jencks writes of Stirling's university buildings and praises him as ‘the best architect of his generation’.
+In the book Modern Movements in Architecture, Charles Jencks writes of Stirling's university buildings and praises him as "the best architect of his generation".
 However, there were numerous problems in the process of constructing the building and Stirling's relationship with the college's governing body was strained.
 Stirling's office was eventually sued by the Queen's College because of problems encountered both during construction and after completion.
-As a result, Stirling's office was unable to find work in England for at least a decade after the Florey building, instead finding promise of work in places like Germany, Japan, and the United States.
+As a result, Stirling's office was unable to find work in England for at least a decade after the Florey Building, instead finding promise of work in places including Germany, Japan and the United States.

 The buildings themselves were seen as ugly and reactionary by many.
 In both Oxford and Cambridge, where the architectural vernacular involves the use of stone and other traditional materials, people rejected them even before they were occupied, with angry letters of complaint in the press.
-But it is notable that in industrial Leicester the engineering faculty was seen as much less controversial.
+In industrial Leicester the engineering faculty was much less controversial.
 The buildings were among the first examples of architecture to attract popular criticism in the way that modernist painting, music and literature had earlier in the 20th century.

-Particular criticism has been made of the Florey building because of its unattractiveness on the approach from St Clements, which was originally intended as the back entrance to the building.
+Particular criticism has been made of the Florey Building because of its unattractiveness on the approach from St Clements, which was originally intended as the back entrance to the building.
 Though disliked by some members of the public, the building has been enjoyed by its student occupants who have praised the sociability of its design.

 Stirling's work has more recently been recognised for its contribution to post-war British architecture and his buildings are admired by architects and architectural students.
 The Royal Institute of British Architects named their annual RIBA Stirling Prize in his honour in 1996, considered to be the most prestigious architecture award in the United Kingdom.
-Though privately owned, the Florey building is frequently visited by architects from around the world.
+Though privately owned, the Florey Building is frequently visited by architects from around the world.